cbueno/GeoServer-Docker/README.md

 # docker-geoserver

-A simple docker container that runs Geoserver influenced by this docker
-recipe: https://github.com/kartoza/docker-geoserver by Tim Sutton.
+A simple docker container that runs Geoserver influenced by these dockers recipes: https://github.com/thinkWhere/GeoServer-Docker by thinkWhere and https://github.com/kartoza/docker-geoserver by Tim Sutton.
 Created with input from GeoSolutions.

 This container is configured to build with:
-* Tomcat8.5
+* Tomcat8.5-jre8
 * Openjdk 8
 * GeoServer 2.8.x / 2.9.x / 2.10.x
 * GeoServer Plugins: Any plugins downloaded to /resources/plugins

 **Note:** We recommend using ``apt-cacher-ng`` to speed up package fetching - you should configure the host for it in the provided 71-apt-cacher-ng file.